volcano-sh/volcano/docs/design/job-scale-up-down.md

 }
 ```

+`UpdateJob` is much like the current `SyncJob`, and it's workflow is:

+1. all the plugins execute OnJobUpdate callbacks, which is to update all the envs, service and hosts configmap.

+2. create pvc for the job if necessary

+3. update PodGroup for the job if necessary

+4. execute plugins' OnPodAdd callbacks to set pod related env, mount hostfile, etc

+5. call the kube-apiserver to create/delete pods equals the replicas of the job

+**Note**: when scale down, the pod delete order is from the larger indexed to the lower indexed.
+But this is not guaranteed as Kubernetes is a eventual consistent system.

 ### Admission webhook

 Should prevent invalid mutating Job Spec on the fly.
-In this proposal, we only allow replicas update.
+In this proposal, we only allow `replicas` and `minAvailable` update.
 Any other spec changes will be prohibited.
 It is also not allowed if the number of total replicas is less than the `minAvailable`.

+`minAvailable` must be greater than zero, we depend on it to maintain the job status.